babashka/cli/README.md

 For a renamed binary whose name differs from `:prog`, pass `--prog <name>`, e.g.
 `mycli org.babashka.cli/completions snippet --shell zsh --prog sq`.

 In babashka CLI, subcommands and options get completion support out of the box.
 Descriptions come from the same `:desc` (options) and `:doc` (subcommands) you're already using for `--help`, and are shown by `zsh`, `fish` and `powershell`.
-Currently bash integration completes values only.
+Currently bash integration completes values but does not show the descriptions.
 A `:no-doc` subcommand or option is hidden.
-Options already given drop out of later suggestions, except repeatable ones (a list-valued `:coerce`, e.g. `:coerce [:string]`, or a `:collect` option).
+Options that already appeared are filtered out of suggestions, except repeatable options (e.g. `:coerce [:string]`).

 ### Completing option values

 To complete an option's value, give it one of:

 - `:complete` - a static collection of values (or `{:value .. :description ..}`
-  maps),
+  maps)
-- `:complete-fn` - a function for dynamic completion, or
+- A set-valued `:validate`, whose members double as completions
-- nothing, but a set-valued `:validate`, whose members double as completions.
+- `:complete-fn` - a function for dynamic completion

 ``` clojure
 {:env   {:coerce :string